lemlac/pylem/docs/reference.md

 print(f"The room is {room_area} square feet.")
 ```

 The first major difference is the keyword `mut`.
 Variables are immutable by default.
-Use `mut` to all a variable to mutate.
+Use `mut` to allow a variable to be mutated.

 ```py
 secret_word = "pylem"